Here's a quick way to remember that we need to change the way approach voter contact:

-The weight people give to their core values affects their voting behavior and knowledge of this is the very core of framing.
-Our list of progressive values (in the left column) willm be very different from any set of basic conservative values.
+The weight people give to their core values affects their voting behavior; this is the very core of effective framing.

-Research by Jonathan Haidt posits that liberals and conservatives make decisions based on their acceptance of five moral committments he's outlined:
+Research by Jonathan Haidt posits that liberals and conservatives make decisions based on how much they accept five moral committments he's outlined:

 It's an interesting idea, but as with a good deal of social science, one must be very careful to look at definitions of terms; it is a tricky business to draw deep or lasting conclusions from narrow experimental definitions and Haidt's analysis is controversial.
 While I buy his idea that people weight core values differently when making decisions, it's a bit of a stretch to say Liberals don't recognize loyalty, authority or sanctity.

 Progressives are loyal, but to people and institutions they believe worthy of that loyalty.
-An obligation to the community is certainly sacred among liberals.
-And on authority, it's true that liberals find virtue in questioning authority because people in authority cannot always be trusted simply because they posess power.
-By the same token, Liberals making public policy are far more likely to trust scientific authority where evidence has been studied and replicated to a high degree of confidence and predictability anmd where rational conlcusions have been drawn.
+I's true that liberals find virtue in questioning authority because people in power cannot always be trusted, and questioning the status quo is necessary for progress, but Liberals making public policy are far more likely to trust scientific authority where evidence has been studied and replicated to a high degree of confidence and predictability anmd where rational conlcusions have been drawn.

 Conversely, today's conservatives, by their legislation and governing show little significant "loyalty" to society as a whole, however if they perceive themselves as members of a subgroup, they are indeed likely to be intensely loyal to that group -fundamental Christians, gun owners, etc. So much so that the behavior of the group is never questioned; even if the group is factually wrong or even dangerous, the loyalty must remain ("America right or wrong").
 Too much reliance on loyalty makes it easy to ignore facts in favor of ideology.